kamaals/h24-bxp/README.md

 yarn dev
 ```

+## New User

+In the browser open http://localhost:3000/register and register as new user.

 ## Testing
 (Please add new env file (`.env.test`) for testing, you can duplicate the existing one and change the DB if needed `.env.local`)